kunal-511/BeatWave/README.md

 **Full-Stack Music Streaming Application**
  A modern, feature-rich music streaming platform built with TypeScript, React, Express, and real-time WebSocket communication.
 Connect, stream, and vibe with friends!

+  Deployed end-to-end on AWS EKS using a production-grade Kubernetes setup I built from scratch — provisioned with Terraform (S3 backend + DynamoDB state locking), GitOps-managed via ArgoCD with automated sync and self-healing, and served through a single AWS Application Load Balancer using the ALB Ingress Controller with IngressGroups.
+Secrets are pulled at runtime from AWS Parameter Store via the External Secrets Operator.
+Application health and infrastructure metrics are monitored with Prometheus + Grafana.
+The full CI/CD pipeline runs on GitHub Actions — building Docker images, pushing to DockerHub, and triggering
+  ArgoCD to roll out new versions automatically.
+Accessible at beatwave.bykunal.codes.

 ---

 ## 📌 Overview